Yakware/open-bible-study/CONTRIBUTING.md

 ---

-Thank you for your interest in contributing to Wordway.
+Thank you for your interest in contributing to Open Bible Study.
 Your efforts help make Bible study more accessible to believers around the world.